squidscode/apli/README.md

 # Lisp Evaluator Boilerplate Code
 For more complicated evaluators, you might want to re-parse a previous node.
 For that, you'll have to use the `ApliNode` structure. `ApliNode`s are references to nodes on the AST.
 To evaluate the node, you can call `apli_evaluate_args` with the apli node you want to evaluate to dynamically dispatch to the correct `apli_function`.

+I'd suggest looking at the `apli.h` file for macros implementation.
+Documentation has not been written yet.

 ```c
 #include <apli.h>